Skip to main content

 What is Joomla best for?

 Joomla is best for Teams wanting open-source CMS, Sites with moderate complexity, Organizations managing content portals.
+In the AI visibility loop, it is most relevant when the team needs content workflow, CMS, and publishing operations.

 Sources